Debo725/TerraformCloud-demo1/ReadMe.md

 This is a test deployment for Terraform Cloud to test how terraform cloud works in deploying resources to Azure cloud.
-I am it is going to worth all the efforts.
+I am sure it is going to worth all the efforts.